How we helped the client

 As the client has major offices in seven locations in Sweden, as well as numerous cross-departmental activities, the change needed to be firmly rooted throughout, as many employees would be affected by it.

 Actea’s role in the feasibility study for a new ERP system was to undertake planning of the potential benefits, as well as being responsible for quality matters relating to the study report.

 How we did it

-- Work on a benefits plan to identify and evaluate the benefits the client was anticipated to achieve with the change, the implementation costs that would be required, and the risks that the change would entail.
+The next step was to produce a benefits plan.
+This allowed us to see the benefits the customer could achieve with the change, the implementation costs required and the risks the change entailed.

 What we achieved

-We also delivered some carefully designed objectives and a clear strategy for the change programme that was needed to realise the benefits in future years.
-These also involved a basis for measuring and monitoring progression of benefits and costs throughout the entirety of the change project.
+In accomplishing its assignment, Actea had set out clear target outcomes and delivered the strategy needed for the change project to realise the benefits in the coming years.
+A clear structure had also been created to facilitate measurement and monitoring of the progression of benefits and costs throughout the entirety of the change project.